dayton-outar/shillings/docs/EXPERIENCE/performance/UNDERSTANDING.WEB.PERFORMANCE.md

 The request contains a method, or verb, such as `GET`; a resource, such as `/index.html`; and a protocol version, such as `HTTP/1.1`.
 If the resource exists, the server may respond with `200 OK` and send the contents of `index.html`.

-> [!figure]
-> Figure 1.3 placeholder: HTTP request anatomy diagram from the source PDF.
->
-> The anatomy of an HTTP request to `example.com`.

 Every request creates latency: time for the request to reach the server, time for the server to gather and send a response, and time for the browser to download that response.
 One request is usually trivial.
 Real pages, however, often require many requests, and latency compounds as request volume grows.

 With `HTTP/1`, browsers can run into head-of-line blocking.
 Browsers limit the number of simultaneous requests to a host, often around six.
 If some requests finish while one slow request is still running, later requests wait until the first batch clears.
 That waiting increases page load time.